STUNS-Uppsala/Stuns-Aterbrukslabbet/documentation/Setup.md

 - Go to the [clerk website]("https://clerk.com/") and create an account and a clerk application if you do not already have one.

-- When creating a clerk application you will need to enable Google, LinkedIn and email as sign in options.
-This can also be changed later in the User & Authentication tab in the clerk dashboard.
+- When creating a clerk application you will need to enable the social connections you wish to use.
+This project uses google, linkedin and email.
+Other connections won't be tested and aren't guaranteed to work.
+This option can be changed later in the User & Authentication tab in the clerk dashboard.

 ![Image of social connections in clerk](clerk-social-connections.png)